 This study examined hospital discharges and LOS for individuals in Ontario who were hospitalized with a primary diagnosis of schizophrenia from 2014 to 2021.
 The rates of schizophrenia-related hospitalizations remained largely stable during the study period, but there was an increase in the rate of hospitalizations in teaching hospitals.
 The average and median LOS did not show significant changes across all hospital types.

 Specialty mental health hospitals had the longest median acute LOS, followed by teaching hospitals, other hospital types, and large community hospitals.
 This finding is consistent with other studies that have shown higher LOS in specialty mental health hospitals3,5.
 However, the medians do not reflect the skewed distributions of LOS.
-The standard deviations of LOS were more than double the average for all hospital types.
-Chen et al. (2017) found similar results in psychiatric hospitals, but not in psychiatric beds in general hospitals.
-These differences could be due to the way our data were disaggregated into a greater number of hospital categories, or the way in which episodes of care in hospital were constructed (e.g., exclusion of ALC days, transfers from non-psychiatric hospital beds).

-Average total ?
-LOS was highest in large community hospitals, which received most schizophrenia-related hospitalizations in Ontario.
+Average acute and total LOS were highest in large community hospitals, which received most schizophrenia-related hospitalizations in Ontario.
 Large community hospitals in urban areas (census metropolitan areas) had median lengths of stay comparable to specialty mental health hospitals, but their average LOS was more than twice as long as specialty hospitals.
 The standard deviation of LOS in urban large community hospitals was more than four times the average, and nearly one-quarter of the LOS was attributed to ALC days.
+The standard deviations of specialty mental health hospitals’ LOS were more than double the average for all hospital types.
+Chen et al. (2017) found similar results in psychiatric hospitals, but not in psychiatric beds in general hospitals.
+These differences could be due to the way our data were disaggregated into a greater number of hospital categories, or the way in which episodes of care in hospital were constructed (e.g., exclusion of ALC days, transfers from non-psychiatric hospital beds).

 Much of the variation between hospitals could be due to individual-level factors.
 Indeed, we do see some differences in neighbourhood-level socio-demographics, with a higher proportion of people experiencing schizophrenia related hospitalizations in large community and teaching hospitals living in lower income and more marginalized communities than those in specialty mental health hospitals.
 However, previous studies have suggested that sociodemographic characteristics are not consistently associated with LOS10, and that the associations vary across jurisdictions27.
 Although, some characteristics do appear to be more consistently associated with LOS, including housing insecurity4,10,27, social isolation or being unmarried3,4,10,27,28, and symptom severity10,27,29.